derbyjs/derby/index.md

 > ### `segment = `model.leaf` ( )`
 >
 > **segment:** Returns the last segment for the reference path.
-This may be useful for getting indicies or other properties set at the end of a path
+This may be useful for getting indices or other properties set at the end of a path

 {% highlight javascript %}
 room = model.at('_room');